NinoBacaoco/Capstone1/README.md

-# WIL: Incubatee Application Review and Selection Process
+# SPOTSelect: Incubatee Application Review and Selection Process

 ## Table of Contents